Couple and Family Therapy Department

 Bellet Building, Rm.
 403

 Marlene F. Watson, Ph.D. is an Associate Professor and the former Department Chair in Couple and Family Therapy at Drexel University in Philadelphia.
-She is also a licensed couple and family therapist.
+She is the author of the E-Book, Facing the Black Shadow, and a licensed couple and family therapist.
 Dr. Watson is the 2004-2005 recipient of the prestigious Robert Wood Johnson Health Policy Fellowship.
 She received her Bachelor of Science Degree in psychology from Howard University, Master of Arts Degree in Psychology from Long Island University, Doctor of Philosophy Degree in Marriage and Family Therapy from Virginia Tech University, Certificate in Multiculturalism from the Multicultural Institute and George Washington University, and completed an internship in marriage and family therapy at Saint Albans Psychiatric Hospital in Radford, Virginia.

 Dr. Watson is the former Chair of the Commission on Accreditation for Marriage and Family Therapy Education and on the Editorial Review Board for the Journal of Marital and Family Therapy.
-She lectures nationally on issues of health disparities, race, ethnicity, gender and class.
+She is a member of Family Process Institute Board of Directors and lectures nationally on issues of health disparities, race, ethnicity, gender and class.
 Dr. Watson is a national leader in the field of family therapy and has been a local and national voice for a focus on policy and sociocultural forces that impact families’ lives in education and practice.
 She has devoted much of her professional energies to establishing new and innovative programs.
 For example, she partnered with the City of Philadelphia’s Coordinating Office for Drug and Alcohol Abuse Programs to provide family therapy services to substance dependent clients both behind prison walls and in the community.
 This rewarding work was recognized in 1997 by the publication Utne Reader who named her as one of ten most innovative therapists in the nation.